-Vida Hispánica is the journal for teachers of Spanish and Portuguese at all levels and in all sectors.
+Vida Hispánica is the Language Zone for teachers of Spanish and Portuguese at all levels and in all sectors, available to ALL members.
 It includes articles on teaching Spanish and Portuguese, on the two languages and on contemporary Iberia and Latin America.
 Articles are in English or Spanish.
-There are also reviews of publications about Spain, Portugal and Latin America and of resources for teaching the languages, plus details of forthcoming events.
-Each issue has a ‘Noticiario’ section bringing readers cultural and political news from the Spanish-speaking countries.
-As in all the ALL journals, contributions submitted to Vida Hispánica are peer reviewed and published subject to approval by independent referees.
+There are also reviews of publications about Spain, Portugal and Latin America and of resources for teaching the languages, plus details of forthcoming events, and regular ‘Noticiario’ sections bringing readers cultural and political news from the Spanish-speaking countries.
+Contributions submitted to Vida Hispánica are peer reviewed and published online subject to approval by independent referees.

 Habla con Eñe, also available via Language Direct